CodeWizardsDev/wizard-notify/wiki/README.md

     }
     ```

-2. Now modify any of the pre-made locations or make your own location!
+2. Modify any of the pre-defined locations or create your own!

 <br>

-3. For making your own custom location, you can modify 3 parameters:
+3. To create a custom location, you can adjust three parameters:
-    - `'top'` ➡️ Distance from top of the screen
+    - `'top'` ➡️ Distance from the top of the screen
-    - `'right'` ➡️ Distance from right
+    - `'right'` ➡️ Distance from the right
-    - `'left'` ➡️ Distance from left
+    - `'left'` ➡️ Distance from the left

 <br>

-4. If you want to change only one parameter, it is ok, by removing other parameters, the script will set their value to 'auto'. this makes the location system to work properly. if you are using any of the `'left'` or `'right'` tags, you don't have to use the other one and one of them is enough.
+4. If you want to change only one parameter, you can remove the others; the script will set their value to 'auto'.
+You only need to use either `'left'` or `'right'`, not both.

 <br>